 - 1. 24-hour staff availability;

-- 2. Assistance with all activities of daily living (ADLs) as needed and indicated in the POC;
+- 2. Assistance with all ADL as needed and indicated in the POC;

 - 3. A daily schedule;

 - 4. Health and welfare needs;

 - 5. Transportation;

 - 6. Any non-residential ROW services delivered by the shared living services provider; and

 - 7. Other responsibilities as required in each beneficiary's POC.